therynamo/docs/content/concepts/pipeline/services/_index.md

 ---
-title: "Steps"
+title: "Services"
-linkTitle: "Steps"
+linkTitle: "Services"
 description: >
   This section contains information on the services component for a pipeline.
 ---

-The `services` component is a part of a [pipeline](/docs/usage/concepts/pipeline) for Vela.
+The `services` component is a part of a [pipeline](/docs/concepts/pipeline) for Vela.

 This declaration allows you to provide detached (headless), execution instructions for a pipeline.

 {{% alert color="info" %}}
-A single, ephemeral run of a pipeline is known as a [build](/docs/usage/concepts/resources/build).
+A single, ephemeral run of a pipeline is known as a [build](/docs/concepts/system/build).
 {{% /alert %}}

 Services are always executed, in parallel inside an ephemeral [Docker container](https://www.docker.com/resources/what-container).
 They are extremely useful when your testing requires additional services such as a cache, database or queue.